 A leisurely stroll through the Romanian capital’s streets, at times inviting one to wander off the beaten path, reveals magical pieces filled with interesting meanings and the occasional cultural tidbit.

 Take for example Aito Kitazaki’s manga-inspired work.
-Part of Lente restaurant’s garden since 2019, The Rain, as the work is called, draws attention to the 400 words available in Japanese to describe rain (summer rain, winter rain, light rain, weak rain, severe rain, intense rain, rainfall, rain shower, downpour, etc.).
+Part of Lente restaurant’s garden since 2019, The Rain, Kitazaki told feeder.ro, a Romanian non-profit organisation that promotes urban culture, that the work draws attention to the 400 words available in Japanese to describe rain (summer rain, winter rain, light rain, weak rain, severe rain, intense rain, rainfall, rain shower, downpour, etc.).

 The following portrait of Constantin Brâncuși, Romania’s greatest artist, now fittingly graces the exterior wall of Bucharest’s National University of the Arts.
 Completed in 2016, the work bears the signature of Vhils, arguably one of the most important street artists today.

-In 2019, Akacorleone painted the entire side wall of the Universe Palace, the iconic building bordering Cișmigiu Gardens.
+In 2019, Portuguese-Swiss artist Akacorleone painted the entire side wall of a building bordering Cișmigiu Gardens.
 The result is below.

 Across the Cișmigiu Gardens, the Faculty of Sociology and Social Work displays the 2018 work of iZZY iZVNE.
 The piece consists of six spirals, each containing a cryptic poem.